TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-27-how-to-switch-from-yaml-xml-configs-to-php-today-with-migrify.md

     <br>
     Or maybe... **5 minute job**?

-tweet: "New Post on #php 🐘 blog: How to Switch from YAML/XML Configs to PHP Today with Migrify"
+tweet: "New Post on #php 🐘 blog: How to Switch from YAML/XML Configs to PHP Today with Symplify"
 tweet_image: "/assets/images/posts/2020/yaml_to_php.png"

 updated_since: "August 2020"